altocodenl/tagaway/readme.md

    - Payment late flow: freeze uploads, email, auto-delete by size.

 - Share & manage
-   - Delete tag.
    - Rename tag.
    - Share/unshare with email: signup, login, or go straight if there's a session.
-   - Mark tags shared.
+   - Mark tags shared with others.
    - Mark tags shared with me.
    - If two shared tags from different users have the same name, put "@username".
    - Authorization to see or ignore share.